136 Maple Avenue, Bay Shore, NY 11706

 Width of aisles: extremely spacious

-Places to sit: banquettes, tables and chairs - full-height bar and high and low tables in lounge
+Places to sit: banquettes, tables and chairs - full-height bar, high and low tables in lounge and on lower deck

 Location of restrooms: in hallway in rear of maining area